How Do Bloggers Make Money From Blogging

 Methods For Making Money With Your Blog

 The simplest and fastest way to start generating an income with your site is to just place advertising on your pages.
-There’s some options here, such as do you use a 3rd party ad serving network like Google AdSense, or sell advertisement placements directly?
+There are some options here, such as do you use a 3rd party ad serving network like Google AdSense, or sell advertisement placements directly?

 Generally using a 3rd party ad serving network is the better option, still selling advertising on your site directly is an option and worth considering especially if you’re blogging in a niche industry or genre and expect the people who would be looking for advertising opportunities might be visiting your site regularly.